Search by Keyword

 (John Lennon - Paul McCartney)

-Arguably, no other musical artist has attracted as much speculation as has The Beatles and their music.
+Arguably, there is no other musical artist that has attracted as much speculation as The Beatles and their music.
 Die-hard fans of the group just seem to need to know what the lyrics of their songs mean.
 Many fans, as well as critics and authors, hold on tightly to their interpretations even when all available evidence points elsewhere.
-For instance; what actually is “Norwegian Wood,” was the title “Lucy in the Sky with Diamonds” intentionally meant to spell out “LSD” and, most famously, did The Beatles actually insert hidden clues in their music to give listeners the impression that Paul McCartney was dead?
+For instance; what actually is “Norwegian Wood,” were the initials in the title “Lucy in the Sky with Diamonds” meant to intentionally spell out “LSD,” and did The Beatles actually insert hidden clues in their music to give listeners the impression that Paul McCartney was dead?

-Because of Lennon’s passing on December 8th, 1980, the speculation can only continue regarding the true meaning of this and many others of his songs.
-As we analyze these lyrics below, we may be able to get a glimpse of his intentions regarding this song.
-We may individually reach a conclusion, but we all have to humbly admit that we probably will never know for sure.
+Because of John Lennon’s passing on December 8th, 1980, the speculation can only continue regarding the true meaning of this and many others of his songs.
+As we analyze these lyrics, we may be able to get a glimpse of his intentions regarding this song.
+We may individually reach a conclusion, but we all have to humbly admit that we probably will never really know for sure.

 Songwriting History

-One thing that Lennon failed to mention was that McCartney did help him with the song during a writing session at John’s home with his Aunt Mimi on Menlove Avenue shortly after he joined The Quarrymen.
-“Physically it was always a bad idea for us to sit side by side on the bed in his bedroom,” Paul remembers.
+One thing that John failed to mention was that Paul did help him with the song during a writing session at John’s home with his Aunt Mimi on Menlove Avenue shortly after he joined The Quarrymen.
+“Physically it was always a bad idea for us to sit side by side on the bed in his bedroom,” McCartney recalls.
 “The necks of our guitars were always banging.”
-Nonetheless, McCartney claims “We worked on it together, but it was John’s idea.”
+Nonetheless, he claims co-authorship of "I Call Your Name" by explaining: “We worked on it together, but it was John’s idea.”

-After Lennon had it “around” for six years, he pulled it from his memory banks in May of 1963 to construct the “middle eight,” or bridge section, and offered it to the latest Brian Epstein protégé named Billy J. Kramer.
-Brian Epstein had been encouraging the burgeoning Lennon / McCartney songwriting team to offer original songs for other artists to perform so as to earn additional royalty payments.
+After Lennon had it “around” for six years, he pulled it from his memory banks in May of 1963 to construct the “middle eight,” or bridge section, and offered it to the new Brian Epstein protégé Billy J. Kramer.
+Brian Epstein had been encouraging the burgeoning Lennon / McCartney songwriting team to offer original songs to other recording artists to perform in order for the composers to earn additional royalty payments.
 They were happy to acquiesce, but only with what they felt was substandard material.
-They had already offered “Do You Want To Know A Secret” and “I’ll Be On My Way” to Billy J. Kramer, and when more were requested, they dusted off “Bad To Me” and “I Call Your Name.”
+They had already offered “Do You Want To Know A Secret” and “I’ll Be On My Way” to Billy J. Kramer, and when more were requested, John and Paul dusted off “Bad To Me” and “I Call Your Name.”

-We do know that the song was completely written as of June 1963, since Lennon recorded a demo of the song to give to Billy J. Kramer at that time.
+We do know that the song was completely written as of June 1963 since John had recorded a demo of the composition to give to Billy J. Kramer that month.
 Billy J. Kramer and his group The Dakotas recorded the song on June 27th, 1963 and released the song as the b-side to “Bad To Me,” which reached #1 in Britain.
 Since the song languished on the b-side of Billy J. Kramer’s single, Lennon decided to reclaim the song as a Beatles track in March of 1964.

 Recording History

-March 1st, 1964, was the last date utilized for recording the first batch of songs for their upcoming first film, eventually titled “A Hard Day’s Night.”
-Three songs were recorded in EMI Studio Two during this three hour morning / afternoon session, which ran from 10 am to 1:30 pm.
-After completely finishing “I’m Happy Just To Dance With You” and “Long Tall Sally,” they started on “I Call Your Name,” which would make it approximately noon.
+March 1st, 1964, was the final session date used for recording the first batch of songs for their upcoming first film, eventually titled “A Hard Day’s Night.”
+Three selections were recorded in EMI Studio Two during this three hour morning / afternoon session, which ran from 10 am to 1:30 pm.
+After completely finishing “I’m Happy Just To Dance With You” and “Long Tall Sally,” they started work on “I Call Your Name,” which would make it approximately noon.

 Before the first take of the song, Lennon asked George Martin, who was in the control room, “Do you think it’s a bit much doing Billy J.’s intro and solo?
 Cos it’s our song anyroad, innit?”
-When you listen to Billy J. Kramer’s version of the song, you can see that The Beatles did decide to use the intro and solo as previously recorded for his version.
+When you examine Billy J. Kramer’s version of the song, you can easily see that The Beatles did decide to use the introduction and solo section as previously recorded for his version.

-They did seven takes live with all four Beatles playing the usual instruments, although only three of those takes were complete.
-"Take seven" was found to be the best, onto which two overdubs were performed, one for double tracking John’s vocals and the other for Ringo to play a cowbell throughout the entire song.
+The group did seven takes live with all four Beatles playing the usual instruments, however only three of those seven takes were complete.
+"Take seven" was determined to be the best, onto which two overdubs were then performed, one for double tracking John’s vocals and the other for Ringo to play a cowbell throughout the entire song.
 This wrapped up the session at 1:30 pm, in preparation for the first day of shooting “A Hard Day’s Night” the next day.

-On March 10th, 1964, George Martin and Norman Smith entered EMI Studio Two to create seven mixes, four of them stereo, for newly recorded Beatles songs.
-“I Call Your Name” received its first stereo mix on this day, which was also rushed off to Capitol Records in America for "The Beatles’ Second Album."
+On March 10th, 1964, George Martin and Norman Smith convened in EMI Studio Two to make seven mixes, four of them stereo, for recently recorded Beatles songs.
+“I Call Your Name” received its first stereo mix on this day, which was also rushed off to Capitol Records in the US for inclusion on "The Beatles’ Second Album."
 Capitol proceeded to add some reverb to this stereo mix to add a bit of depth to the sound.

 After all was said and done, there were four unique mixes of “I Call Your Name” made in 1964.